 ■ community meeting

 Rooms are available to residents for meetings with relevant others, such as care manager, recovery mentor, adult family member, friend etc. (There is a no-children policy operating in the hostel.)

 Manager: Vincent Mahe (Level 5 Health & Social Care).
 Assistant Manager: Ian West (MBACP, Advanced Diploma in Humanistic Integrative Counselling).

 Counsellors: Estelle Carroll (MBACP, Level 4 Diploma in Therapeutic Counselling); Angela McCulloch (CPCAB Level 4 Diploma in Therapeutic Counselling).

-Support workers: Mark Daniel (part-time); Harold England (MA, BSc hons); Sean Higgins (Level 3 Diplomas in Mental Health and in Supporting People with Learning Disabilities, NADA 5-point auricular acupuncture); Mick McCulloch.
+Support workers: Danny Cruse; Mark Daniel (part-time); Harold England (MA, BSc hons); Mick McCulloch (Level 3 Health & Social Care).

 Catering: Sandra Ginnelly.
 Housekeeping: Dhurata Murrizzi.
 Maintenance: Denis Walsh.

 Referrals can be taken from the applicant’s social worker, doctor, welfare worker (e.g. at hostels, day centres etc).
 People can also self-refer.

 All prospective residents are assessed for suitability for the hostel.

 On admission, each person signs an Excluded Licence Agreement.
 Random testing is carried out at the discretion of staff.
 Positive tests result in immediate exclusion.